vanbess/PLUGIN-WooCommerce-Shop-By-Prod-ID-or-Filter/README.md

-# Shop By Product Category Filter Plugin for WooCommerce
+# Shop By Product ID or Tag Filter Plugin for WooCommerce

 ## Overview